Shilpa Prabhakar Satish

-Shilpa Prabhakar Satish I.A.S Collector and District Magistrate, is an officer of the Indian administrative service.
-She is the 215th collector and the first women collector of Tirunelveli district.
+Shilpa Prabhakar Satish I.A.S Collector and District Magistrate, is an officer of the Indian Administrative Service.
+She is the 215th collector and the first woman collector of Tirunelveli district.
 She took charge of her office in May 2018, and is known for her bats for Anganwadi, a rural childcare centre in India and to set an example for the public she admitted her 3-year-old daughter to Anganwadi which was welcomed by the people all over India.

 Early life

-Shilpa Prabhakar Satish was born in Karnataka on 30 August 1981 and graduated in Law from Bangalore University and she had scored 46th rank in the All India UPSC (union public service commission) examination.
+Shilpa Prabhakar Satish was born in Karnataka, India, on 30 August 1981.
+She graduated in Law from Bangalore University.
+She placed 46th in the All India UPSC (Union Public Service Commission) examination.